Tuesday, June 17, 2025

 Boston University, class of 1967

 Troubled Esther Greenwood "had always looked down on" the city college where her mother taught, because "it was coed, and filled with people who couldn't get scholarships to the big eastern colleges."
 We now know author Sylvia Plath was imperfectly disguising Boston University, a private university where her mother Aurelia was a tenure-track professor, although The Bell Jar doesn't say that.
-And if all we know about its students is Sylvia Plath's impression, we don't know them at all.
+And if all we know about its students is Sylvia Plath's impression, we don't know those students at all.

 So far, one graduate responded: Rose Casparro Williams, B.U.
 College of Business, 1967; M.S. in counseling, Northeastern University.
 She still has her B.U. transcript, diploma, and class ring.
 In her hometown, Lowell, Mass., Rose says it was taken for granted that women had to get jobs and support themselves.